 Kyle Adams: Yeah, we have both options.
 We can manufacture here domestically in the US we can manufacture tools and parts in China, we could also manufacture the tools in China and move it here for production.
 A lot of that's going to depend on the requirements of the program, part size, those types of requirements.
 But absolutely.

-Greg Paulsen: Oh well, what is the benefit of discuss how long for me is the question of moved to maiden to me in China, random ethically, I've seen that a lot with just manufacturing in general for injection boarding on under the Mexican.
+Greg Paulsen: Oh well, what is the benefit of discuss how long for me is the question of moved to maiden to me in China, random ethically, I've seen that a lot with just manufacturing in general for injection molding in China.
 But what is the benefit that you usually see them?
 What's benefit really for the customer when that occurs?

 Kyle Adams: Obviously shipping from China to the US gets a little expensive.
-So, if you're shipping boxes and boxes and boxes of parts, that shipping starts adding up if you're running a longterm long running program.
-So if that's going to be the case, you can get the benefit of costs of may manufacturing the tool in China, bring it here N US, and it can be running domestically.
-You may be paying a little bit more per part, but the longterm savings of not having to ship and deal with tariffs and customs and all that kind of fund stuff can, can outweigh that.
+So, if you're shipping boxes and boxes and boxes of parts, that shipping starts adding up if you're running a long-term, long running program.
+So if that's going to be the case, you can get the benefit of costs of may manufacturing the tool in China, bring it here in the US, and it can be running domestically.
+You may be paying a little bit more per part, but the long-term savings of not having to ship and deal with tariffs and customs and all that kind of fund stuff can, can outweigh that.

 Kyle Adams: Now, we'll say that it's not necessarily easy to do that sometimes, but as long as it's properly planned, it's a good option.